What are genetic disorders?

 - Carrier testing: This blood test shows whether you or your partner carry a mutation linked to genetic disorders.
 This is recommended for everyone considering pregnancy, even if there is no family history.

-- Prenatal screening: This testing usually involves blood testing from a pregnant woman that tells a person how likely it is that an unborn child could have a common chromosome condition.
+- Prenatal screening: This testing usually involves blood testing from a pregnant person that tells them how likely it is that a fetus could have a common chromosome condition.

-- Prenatal diagnostic testing: You can find out whether your unborn child faces a higher risk for certain genetic disorders.
-Prenatal testing uses a sample of fluid from the womb (amniocentesis).
+- Prenatal diagnostic testing: You can find out whether the developing fetus faces a higher risk for certain genetic disorders.
+Prenatal testing uses a sample of fluid from your uterus (amniocentesis).

 - Newborn screening: This test uses a sample of your newborn baby’s blood and is performed on all babies born in Ohio.
 Detecting genetic disorders early in life can help your child receive timely care if needed.